 June 18, 2020, Episode 14: Many Americans have never heard of Juneteenth—June 19th, a holiday of special significance to Americans of African Descent.
 Sometimes called the Black Fourth of July, its story should be compelling to all citizens of the US—not just to those who descend from former slaves.
 What is Juneteenth?
 How does this day affect all Americans in ways they might not imagine?

-June 11, 2020, Episode 13: The Edwin Black Show and the Jewish News Service jointly hosted a global town hall on Israeli sovereignty in Judea and Samaria.
+June 11, 2020, Episode 13: The Edwin Black Show and the Jewish News Syndicate jointly hosted a global town hall on Israeli sovereignty in Judea and Samaria.
 The Jewish State is now preparing to apply its modern sovereignty to portions of its ancient land—Judea and Samaria.
 Edwin Black and JNS Jerusalem Bureau Chief Alex Traiman were joined by others worldwide for a special event exploring the historical, legal, political, and economic ramifications of this turning point event, including expert panelists Natasha Hausdorff, director of UK Lawyers for Israel, in London, Alan Mendoza, director of the Henry Jackson Society, in London, Mitch Bard, who heads up the Jewish Virtual Library, in Washington DC, and leading international jurist Avi Bell, in Jerusalem.

 June 4, 2020, Episode 12: Colleges and universities—from Harvard to the 23–campus California State system—have announced that their courses will move online in the fall.
 Will students pay tens of thousands of dollars in tuition and costs to sit in their basements and Zoom?
-Are we about to witness a complete reset of the physical vs. online educational system?
+Are we about to witness a complete reset of the physical vs. online education system?
 Can the Ivy League maintain its primacy in a post-pandemic world?
 Will campus hate merely shift to online harassment?
-Joining Edwin: historian Asaf Romirowsky, executive director of Scholars for Peace in the Middle East (which has chapters throughout America) and archaeologist and historian Alex Joffe, editor of SPME’s BDS Monitor.
+Joining Edwin: historian Asaf Romirowsky, executive director of Scholars for Peace in the Middle East (which has chapters throughout America), and archaeologist and historian Alex Joffe, editor of SPME’s BDS Monitor.